PureMVC/puremvc-dart-multicore-framework/doc/getting_started.md

 * The MacroCommand executes a given set of ICommands in order, passing the Notification to each 'SubCommand' in turn.
 Note that a SubCommand may modify the Notification body and type and the next SubCommand will receive the modified Notification.
 * The SimpleCommand executes some business logic which you define.
 It only stays in memory until its code has been executed unless some other actor keeps a reference to it, which usually isn't desirable, but there is a formal request pattern that can be implemented that makes sense (See the O'Reilly book for info).

-## The Facade Multiton provides one-stop access to the Model, View, and Controller.
+## The Facade Multiton provides one-stop access to Model, View, and Controller

 * This keeps the developer from needing to interact with all the Multitons separately.
 * The Facade Multiton implements all the methods of the the Model, View, and Controller Multitons and manages their creation.